jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 After this lesson you will be able to:

 - Explain what `state` is and how to implement it in React
+- Use `Array Destructuring` to create variables from an array
-- Update `state` and render state changes in the DOM
+- Update `state` and re-render the Component

 ## Framing